-Kentucky meets only a small part of this goal.
-Kentucky is commended for requiring classroom observation, but it should consider formally adopting a policy that would use evidence of student learning garnered through objective measures such as standardized test results, in addition to subjective measures, as the preponderant criterion of teacher evaluations.
+Maine does not meet this goal.
+Maine should be explicit about the content of its teacher evaluations and insist that local districts use evidence of student learning garnered through objective measures such as standardized test results, in addition to subjective measures, as the preponderant criterion of teacher evaluations.
 The state should also ensure that evaluation instruments do not permit teachers found ineffective in the classroom to receive satisfactory ratings.